 As children get older, inevitably, as parents/carers we start to make judgements about developing their independence.
 One of the ways you may consider is to allow your child to walk or cycle to and from school on occasions.
-You may even have thought of a mixture of your child travelling and you delivering and collecting.

-We recommend that younger children in particular (years 5 and 6) do not travel to and from school on their own.
-If you do intend to allow your child to walk / cycle to and/or from school unaccompanied by an adult, we suggest that you walk the route with your child so they get accustomed to it and any associated road safety issues.
+If you intend to allow your child to walk / cycle to and/or from school unaccompanied by an adult, we suggest that you practice the route with your child so they get accustomed to it and any associated road safety issues.
 Helmets are required for those who choose to cycle and a lock to safely secure their bike whilst at school.